MDIL-SNU/TL-GeoCGNN/README.md

 Value in this column would be multiplied to original learning rate in `embedding`, `gated convolution`.
 Multiple learning rate is implemented for Adam optimizer.

-For example in 2 gated convolution model,
+For example in model with 2 gated convolution layers,
 |embedding|embedding|conv|conv|MLP_psi2n|MLP_psi2n|lr|
 |---|---|---|---|---|---|---|
 |1|0|0|1|1|0|0.75|